mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

  - `accountname`: User-visible name of the account.
 The addressbooks will be named according to the name provided by the server, unless no server-side name is provided.
 In the latter case, a name will be derived.
 If not specified, the presetname will be used as default.
- - `url`: URL where to find the CardDAV addressbook(s).
+ - `discovery_url`: URL where to find the CardDAV addressbook(s).
 This URL is taken to start a discovery process for addressbooks according to RFC 6764.
 All discovered addressbooks are added.
 That means, even if the URL points to an individual addressbook that belongs to the user, all other addressbooks of the user are added as well.
           If this behavior is not intended, you can disable discovery omitting this parameter and specify the addressbook URLs manually using `extra_addressbooks`.
 Default: `null`
  - `rediscover_time`: Time interval after which the addressbooks for the account should be rediscovered, in hours.
                       Format: `HH[:MM[:SS]]`